kindeep/nDchess/README.md

 - - - - - - - - - - -

+Under development.

-C++ library to play chess on a chessboard of any number of dimensions.
+To be a C++ library to play chess on a chessboard of any number of dimensions.